This is an image of Sif Mons.

 Shield volcanoes can grow to be very big.
 In fact, the oldest continental regions of Earth may be the remains of ancient shield volcanoes.
 Unlike the composite volcanoes which are tall and thin, shield...more

-Aphrodite Terra, the Greek name for the goddess Venus, is about half the size of the African continent, and is to be found along Venus' equator.
+Aphrodite Terra, the Greek name for the goddess Venus, is about the size of half the continent of Africa, and is to be found along Venus' equator.
 Aphrodite Terra is different from Ishtar Terra in that,...more